 Consider Berkshire Hathaway.
 It was one of the largest, most profitable, most diversified, well-run conglomerates on the entire planet.
 It had two of the most famous investors at its helm, and was trading at a reasonable price based on the current holdings, with no consideration given to the money that would inevitably be generated as the billions of dollars in profit were kicked up to headquarters and redeployed into more businesses.
 The Class A shares were selling for $85,370 at the time, making the now-split-adjusted Class B shares the equivalent of $56.91.
 Was it a steal?
 No. But it was fair.
 It was what you had a right to expect from such a lumbering behemoth.
-You exchanged a good price for an ownership stake in a collection of assets that promised to drown you in year after year, and got to ignore it the rest of the time.
+You exchanged a good price for an ownership stake in a collection of assets that promised to drown you in cash year after year, and which you got to ignore the rest of the time.

 Yet, Standard and Poor’s thought it was boring.
 They believed the company was too highly valued, offered no compelling opportunities, and was just sort of … there.
 S&P’s analyst did something very rare among the people who write about securities and issued a “Sell” rating on the stock.
 This means, effectively, that they were telling even those with large deferred tax float tied up in their low cost basis shares that it was time to jump ship.